prisma/prisma1/docs/1.13/04-Reference/03-Prisma-API/02-Concepts.md

 ### Internal server errors

 Consult the service logs for more information on the error.
-For the local cluster, this can be done using the [prisma logs](!alias-aenael2eek) command.
+For the local cluster, this can be done using the [prisma1 logs](!alias-aenael2eek) command.